thesadru/genshinstats/README.md

 To get the wish history of other players you must get their authkey and pass it as a keyword into `get_wish_history`.
 That will make the function return their wish history instead of yours, it will also avoid the error when you try to run your project on a machine that doesn't have genshin installed.

 To get the autkey you ask the player to press `ESC` while in the game and click the feedback button on the bottom left, then get them to send the url they get redirected to.
 You can then extract the authkey with `extract_authkey(url)` which you can then pass into the functions.

+## Why doesn't `get_wish_history()` return a normal list?
+When you do `print(gs.get_wish_history())` you get  an output that looks something like `<generator object get_wish_history at 0x000001DA6A128580>`

+This is because the wish history is split into pages which must be requested one at a time, that means trying to return all the pulls at once would take way too long.
+The wokaround around this is to use a "generator" - a special list that generates values on the fly.

+If you absolutely need a list you can just explicitely cast the generator to a list with `list(get_wish_history())` however that might take a few seconds fetch.

 ## Can I get data like mora or primogems with this api?
 No, all data is hosted on a single server in hongkong, so mihoyo doesn't bother with adding data that changes often like mora, primogems, items, artifact rolls, etc. Talents are also currently unavalible.